Logo - The Possums baby and toddler sleep program.Logo - The Possums baby and toddler sleep program.

 • Hard foods cut in circles that are difficult to chew and swallow and which could be inhaled, such as whole nuts, chopped raw carrot, grapes, or cherries.

-• Honey is not suitable for infants until they are older than 12 months of age.
+• Honey, which is not suitable for infants until they are older than 12 months of age.
 This is because raw honey can contain spores of Clostridium botulinun, a bacteria which releases toxins and causes botulism.

 • Soft drinks, fruit juices, flavoured milk or water, sports drinks, energy drinks.
 These are high in sugars and offer little nutritional value.

-• It's best not to add salt to your baby's or toddler's food.
+• Added salt in your baby's or toddler's food.
 (It's also best not to add salt to your own food!)
 As well as creating a preference for salty foods, too much salt can impact upon a small child's kidneys.
 However, it's important to keep this in perspective - sodium is a necessary part of your little one's diet, and it's not that you need to eliminate all salt.
 Just keeping to the principle of mostly providing home cooked food and not adding salt to food is enough - but some purchased foods that contain salt and some mildly salted food off your own plate is ok at times.

 • Toddler formulas.
 Because toddler formulas contain twice the carbohydrates and sugars of cow's milk, they're not good for your little one's health.
-You can find out more here.
 After 12 months, your child is ready for full-fat cow’s milk (unless they have a true dairy allergy.
 Please talk to your GP if you have concerns.)

 • More than about 500 mls of milk daily.
 This is because too much milk interferes with your child’s appetite for other foods.